mmistakes/minimal-mistakes/_posts/2015-07-29-scala-play-server-with-reactjs-and-refluxjs.md

 Let's check what's happening here.
 We're instructing this store to listen to the `ClickedAction` set of actions.
 Such set contains only one action, named `clicked`.
 Here, we create a function with the same name, that takes one parameter `n`.
 Inside this function, we invoke the method `trigger`, passing the parameter `n`.
 It will all make sense when we see the main React file and the Reflux wiring magic in action (pun not intended).

-Under `assets/javascripts` create the file `reactReflus.jsx`, containing:
+Under `assets/javascripts` create the file `reactReflux.jsx`, containing:

 {% highlight javascript %}
 {% raw %}